 Yes, it needs to be reported on the financial form with proper documentation; however, government grants are not included when calculating the registration fee.

 Fees are based on the immediate preceding year’s financial report submitted by the organization.
 Newly formed organizations with NO PREVIOUS financial history must file a proposed budget.
 The Statement of Support/Revenue and Expenses included in the application can be used to submit a budget.

 May I use the form from the website to renew our registration?

 No. A preprinted renewal application will be mailed approximately 30 days in advance of your expiration date.
 If you did not receive the renewal application, you may call the department at 1-800-HELP-FLA (435-7352) calling from Florida, (850) 410-3800 calling from outside of Florida, or you can email your request to CSWebmaster@FreshFromFlorida.com and have your renewal application emailed or mailed to you.

 What is the certification of compliance with conflict of interest policy?

 Charitable organizations and sponsors are required to adopt a policy regarding conflict of interest (COI) transactions.
 A copy of the annual certification must be submitted to the department as part of the organization’s annual registration.
-If the charity or sponsor filed IRS Form 990 and answered “Yes” on Part VI, Section B, 12A, the department will accept the Form 990 in lieu of the COI certification form.
+If the charity or sponsor filed IRS Form 990 and answered “Yes” on Part VI, Section B, lines 12A, B and C, the department will accept the Form 990 in lieu of the COI certification form.
 Small charities or sponsors are not required to submit a COI certification if it has less than $25,000 in total revenue (including contributions); has no paid staff; does not utilize professional fundraising consultant, professional solicitor or commercial co-venturer.